-In LA, Roy Dillon, Lily's estranged son, works several small-time cons.
+In L.A., Roy Dillon (John Cusak), Lily's 25-year-old estranged son, works several small-time cons.
 One of his tricks is showing a bartender a $20 bill then slyly switching it for a ten, fooling the bartender in to giving him change for a $20.
-One night, Roy is caught by one of his marks who seizes his arm and jabs him hard in the chest with the end of a club.
+One day, Roy is caught by one of his marks who seizes his arm and jabs him hard in the chest with the end of a club.
 Roy manages to walk out of the bar and make it home.
 While he lays in pain in his bed, he dreams of his first meeting with the man, Mintz, who taught him how to con people.
 Mintz' advice to Roy, and one of his steadfast rules, was to never take a partner in a con - it can only end in ruin.

-That night Roy's girlfriend, Myra Langtry, a grifter herself, stops by and they have sex.
+That night Roy's 35-year-old girlfriend, Myra Langtry (Annette Benning), a grifter herself, stops by and they have sex.
 The next day, Lily shows up at Roy's place and the two have a tense conversation where Roy points out that Lily hasn't contacted him in eight years.
 The conversation becomes more intense, with Roy feeling great resentment over their falling out.
-Lily notices that Roy is incredibly ill and feverish and has him taken to a hospital where he's treated and lives.
+Lily notices that Roy is incredibly ill and feverish and has him taken to a hospital where he's treated for internal bleeding to the injury to his abdomen and lives.

 Both Lily and Myra visit Roy in the hospital and there is instant animosity between the two.
-Lily sees Myra as a bad influence & Myra believes there may be an incestuous relationship between mother & son.
-She calls in the young and attractive nurse that's been tending to Roy and tells her son that she'd hired the nurse to take care of Roy after he leaves the hospital.
+Lily sees Myra as a bad influence and Myra believes there may be an incestuous relationship between mother and son.
+Lily calls in the young and attractive nurse that's been tending to Roy and tells her son that she'd hired the nurse to take care of Roy after he leaves the hospital.
 Roy rebuffs the nurse by telling her that his mother hired her so he would have sex with her.

-Roy returns to his room and sees Myra.
-They take a train ride and during the trip Roy cheats some sailors at a dice game.
+Roy returns to his apartment and sees Myra.
+They take a train ride for a romantic weekend getaway and during the trip Roy cheats some sailors at a dice game.
 Myra sees him at work and later tells him she recognizes his work as a grifter.
 He refuses to admit what he does at first, but then admits it's true.
 He asks what's her con, and she says she's a long con.
-He tells her you can't do a long con alone, and she tells him a story about how much money she made with her former partner, but that he finally went insane.
+He tells her "you can't do a long con alone".

-Myra follows Lily to the track and covertly observes Lily placing her skimmed profits into the concealed compartment in her car's trunk.
+Later, Myra follows Lily to the horse track and covertly observes Lily placing her skimmed profits into the concealed compartment in her car's trunk.
 Myra tells Roy that she saw his mom at the track and tries to persuade him to join her in the long con.
-Roy is distrustful of Myra.
+Roy continues to be distrustful of Myra.
 She visits Roy at his apartment and tells him she's found a good con and she needs $10,000 to fund the con.
 He doesn't believe her, and she implies he's having an incestuous relationship with his mother.
 Roy strikes her and orders her to leave.

 Roy calls his mother Lily and asks to meet with her "as adults".
 He agrees to drive to her place for a visit that night.
-Myra exacts her revenge on Roy by telling getting information to Bobo that Lily has been skimming.
-A friend in Bobo's organization calls Lily and tips her that Bobo knows about the skimmed profits she's keeps in her trunk.
+Myra exacts her revenge on Roy by making a phone call to Bobo by telling him that Lily has been skimming.
+A friend in Bobo's organization calls Lily and tips her off that Bobo knows about the skimmed profits she's keeps in her car trunk.
 She leaves immediately and drives away.
-Two men show up at her hotel room a few minutes later to find her abandoned belongings and her flashy gold and cream colored Cadillac gone.
-Roy arrives shortly afterward and also finds his mother has left.
+Two of Bobo's men show up at her hotel room a few minutes later to find her abandoned belongings and her flashy gold and cream colored Cadillac gone.
+After they leave to report to Bobo about Lily's disappearance, Roy arrives at the hotel shortly afterward and also finds his mother has left.

 Lily insists she needs Roy's money to flee, but Roy tells her she has to get a square job and lay low if she wants to survive.
 He refuses to let her take his money saying he intends to get out of the rackets too.
 She tells him she'd go to any length to get free of the rackets.
 She begs him, then tries to seduce him, and even tells him he's not really her son.
 Roy is disgusted and rejects her.
 Lilly angrily swings the suitcase containing the money at him and accidentally hits a drinking glass that breaks and strikes his neck, slashing an artery.